A Decentralised Digital Token Architecture for Public Transport: Adapting the Architecture for Transport for London

-To allow users to benefit from the network while allowing them to independently configure the amount of data they need or want to process - thereby addressing the second issue raised above, the protocol could be adapted as shown in Figure~\ref{fig: load_solution}.
-The difference between the adaptation shown in Figure~\ref{fig: load_solution} and the original protocol is that the CPs send the blindly signed credential back to the user (3).
-This credential can then be presented to an AP to authenticate with a Service.
-The main reason that the original protocol has the CP publish these blinded credentials to the ledger is that this ensures that the state which the user expects, conforms with the state of the ledger the AP views.
-Specifically, what a user expects is that the CP is not treating specific users differently such as by using a different public key for each user.
-By having the AP present blocks from a requested interval to the user for inspection, the user can verify that this is the case because they can inspect a CP's key usage.
-It must not be the case that a user can request specific keys, because this would still permit the described vulnerability.
-As opposed to the original protocol, Figure~\ref{fig: load_solution} separates the tasks of verifying and token use by giving the User the credential immediately.
-The user could then request the associated proof block from an AP and verify that the credential received from the CP matches the one received, in addition to the size of the anonymity set.
-Verification is not, however, a precondition to use.
-The intention is that users, whenever they wish, could request and verify the blocks associated with their credentials.
-This could be both before and after use, and report discrepancies if these are found.
-Research by Heydt-Benjamin et al~\cite{privacy-for-public-transportation} shows that hybrid systems in which interested users can verify the claimed privacy assurances whilst data-restricted users are free to use the system may provide the similar security and anonymity benefits as systems where all users must verify.
+The difference between the adaptation shown in Figure~\ref{fig: protocol_diagram} and the original DigID protocol is that in the Ticketing stage, the Certification Providers (CP) send the signed (blinded) credential directly back to the user (step 4) in addition to publishing them to the ledger (step 5).
+Later, the credential can be presented to an AP to authenticate with a Service.
+The main reason that the CP must publish these blinded credentials to the ledger is so that users can verify the size and timing characteristics of the anonymity set.
+Specifically, users expect that the CP does not treat specific users differently, for example by using different public keys for different users.
+By allowing users to request an AP to send blocks from a requested interval to the user for inspection, the user can verify the timing and key usage of credentials issued by a CP.
+The design of the original DigID protocol anticipates a use case wherein single-use credentials will be distributed to users over time via the ledger, to avoid unnecessary metadata leakage.
+However, with the public transport use case, all of the single-use credentials (that is, tokens) can be immediately shared with users during the Ticketing interaction.
+Although users must still have a way to verify the size and timing characteristics of the anonymity set, the tasks of verification and redemption can be separated in the public transport use case.
+Figure~\ref{fig: scenario_solutions} illustrates this separation.
+In the Verification stage, the user can anonymously request the associated proof block from an AP and use the information to verify both the size of the anonymity set and whether the tokens received from the CP match the ones published to the ledger.
+However, because the user already has the tokens, the Verification stage is not a precondition to redeeming them.
+The motivation for making the Verification stage optional is to ensure that users can request and verify the blocks associated with their credentials.
+This can be done whenever they wish: before, during, or after using the transport system.
+Users can then find and report any discrepancies.
+Research by Heydt-Benjamin et al~\cite{privacy-for-public-transportation} shows that hybrid systems in which interested users can verify the claimed privacy assurances whilst data-restricted users are free to use the system may provide the similar security and anonymity benefits as systems where all users must perform verification.